hhiep1504/Crawl-data-using-BeautifulSoup-and-Selenium/README.md

 ## Acknowledgments
-This project was developed as part of the coursework for the Data Science course at the School of Information and Communication Technology (SOICT), Hanoi University of Science and Technology (HUST).
+This project was developed as part of the coursework for the **Intro to Data Science** course at the SOICT, Hanoi University of Science and Technology (HUST).